-Pediatricians are so concerned about chronic sleep deprivation in teens, they recently recommended that the school day for U.S. middle and high school students begin no earlier than 8:30 am.
+Pediatricians are so concerned about chronic sleep deprivation in teens, that a few years ago they recommended that the school day for U.S. middle and high school students begin no earlier than 8:30 am.
 Physicians say many of their teen patients are “pathologically sleepy,” or suffering real health effects from too little sleep.
-You might ask, “Why would we rearrange the world to accommodate sleepy kids, rather than simply forcing earlier bedtimes?”
-According to the American Academy of Pediatrics, it’s because the latest research shows that an adolescent child’s sleep cycle shifts forward about two hours.
+You might ask, “Why would we rearrange everything, rather than simply forcing earlier bedtimes?”
+According to the American Academy of Pediatrics, it’s because an adolescent child’s sleep cycle shifts forward about two hours.
 This makes it almost impossible for them to fall asleep before 11:00 pm on average.
 Add to that the fact that growing teens need 9-10 hours of sleep per night, and the AAP recommendation begins to make more sense.

 Physicians say many of their teen patients are “pathologically sleepy,” or suffering real health effects from too little sleep.

-You may not be able to influence your kids’ school district to get on board with these guidelines, but everything you can do to help your child get the rest she needs will help.
+Starting the day later might not be an option for your teen.
+I remember being in clubs in high school that met before school, so even with a later start time, your kids might still have to get up before the sun.
+There are things you can do to help your child get the rest she or he needs.
 Ensuring that she gets consistently good rest will help her to be physically and emotionally healthier and perform better in school, sports, and social relationships.

 Read on to find out how you can help your teens avoid the “pathological sleepiness” doctors observe in so many of their peers.